-According to Deloitte, businesses are increasingly adopting cloud and artificial intelligence (AI) capabilities into their business models, with a projected 60 percent of these organizations moving to the cloud in 2019, boosting the top technology stocks.
+According to Deloitte, businesses are increasingly adopting cloud and artificial intelligence (AI) capabilities into their business models.
+An estimated 60 percent of these organizations moved to the cloud in 2019, boosting the top technology stocks.

-A number of the largest tech companies including Microsoft (NASDAQ:MSFT), Amazon (NASDAQ:AMZN) and IBM (NYSE:IBM) are scaling up their cloud offerings.
-In turn, profit and revenue from cloud sales are driving its growth.
+A number of the largest tech companies, including Microsoft (NASDAQ:MSFT), Amazon (NASDAQ:AMZN) and IBM (NYSE:IBM), are scaling up their cloud offerings.
+In turn, profit and revenue from cloud sales are driving growth.
 Cloud services often provide a monthly recurring revenue stream for businesses.

-In July, Microsoft tipped passed a US$1 trillion market cap valuation.
-The often-overlooked tech company emerged as the largest tech company in the world as the uptick in its cloud-sales bolstered its earnings and subsequent stock price.
+In 2019, Microsoft passed a US$1 trillion market cap valuation, emerging as the largest tech stock in the world as an uptick in its cloud sales bolstered its earnings and stock price.

 Microsoft is not the first to reach these gargantuan valuations.
-In August, 2018 Apple (NASDAQ:AAPL) became the first publicly traded company to reach the US$1 trillion valuation mark.
+In August 2018, Apple (NASDAQ:AAPL) became the first publicly traded company to reach the US$1 trillion valuation mark.
 Shortly after, Amazon surpassed this mark.
-The New York Times reported that for every US$1 dollar of ecommerce money spent, 49 cents goes to Amazon.
-According to Statista, Amazon’s market share of the US ecommerce market is anticipated to reach 50 percent by 2021.
+Statista states that Amazon’s market share of the US ecommerce market is anticipated to reach a whopping 50 percent by 2021.

 Top technology stocks

-The Investing News Network takes a look at the largest tech companies according to market capitalization globally.
+Below the Investing News Network takes a look at the largest tech companies globally according to market capitalization.
 Data was sourced from intelligence company Global Data, with the top 10 companies in the technology sector listed in order from largest market cap to smallest.
-All numbers and figures of technology companies were gathered on February 7, 2020.
+All numbers and figures for the technology companies were gathered on November 17, 2020.

-The company’s software portfolio has always been a strong focus, and includes its computer operating systems (OS), smartphone OS and Windows Server.
-Furthermore, Microsoft has been targeting business users with its productivity suite that includes the Office and Cloud suites.
-Azure, its cloud product, has driven considerable growth, with year-over-year revenues climbing 68 percent.
+The company’s software portfolio has always been a strong focus, and includes its computer operating system, smartphone operating system and Windows Server.
+Furthermore, Microsoft has been targeting business users with its productivity suite, which includes the Office and Cloud suites.
+Azure, its cloud product, has driven considerable year-over-year revenue growth.

-Founded in 1994, Amazon has evolved from its online retail shopping to become a tech monolith through its Amazon Web Services (AWS) platform.
-AWS offers services for computing, storage, databases, networking, analytics, machine learning and artificial intelligence (AI), among other things.
+Founded in 1994, Amazon has evolved from an online retailer to become a tech monolith through its Amazon Web Services (AWS) platform.
+AWS offers services for computing, storage, databases, networking, analytics, machine learning and AI, among other things.

-Fire TV, its streaming platform, posted 30 million active users in April 2019.
-In addition, the company reported that its virtual assistant, Alexa, is now available in India, France, Spain, Australia and Japan.
+Fire TV, Amazon’s streaming platform, had 40 million active users in January 2020.
+In addition, the company’s virtual assistant, Alexa, became available in India, France, Spain, Australia and Japan.

 4. Alphabet (NASDAQ:GOOG)

-Holding company of internet search giant Google, Alphabet operates through multiple brands, with its portfolio of companies ranging from investments to acquisitions.
+Alphabet, the holding company of internet search giant Google, operates through multiple brands, with its portfolio of companies ranging from investments to acquisitions.
 Some of the companies under Alphabet are Calico, GV, Capital G, Verily, Waymo, X and Google Fiber.
 As such, it’s no surprise that Alphabet ranks highly on the top technology stocks list.

-Founded in 1998, Google quickly became a household name with numerous products under its vertical, a list that now includes Google Pay, Google Cloud, Android, Google Maps and YouTube.
+Founded in 1998, Google quickly became a household name with numerous products under its vertical.
+The list now includes Google Pay, Google Cloud, Android, Google Maps and YouTube.

-Social media giant Facebook occupies the sixth spot with its product suite connecting more than a billion users across the globe.
+Social media giant Facebook occupies the fifth spot, with its product suite connecting more than a billion users across the globe.

 The company’s products include Facebook, Instagram, Messenger, WhatsApp and Oculus.
-During the fourth quarter of 2019, daily active users of Facebook numbered 1.66 billion, while its monthly active users were 2.5 billion.
+During the third quarter of 2020, daily active users on Facebook numbered 1.82 billion, while its monthly active users were 2.7 billion.